Cameron County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-You likely received a temporary permit at the time of your arrest.
-This permit is generally valid until the date of your ALR hearing or until the suspension officially begins (40 days after the arrest if no hearing is requested).
+You should have received a temporary driving permit at the time of your arrest.
+This permit is typically valid for 40 days, allowing you to drive until your ALR hearing or until the suspension officially begins, whichever comes first.

 If You Refused Testing